gcallah/hambone/chaps/chap2.md

 "Say what?"

 "And he was all shakin', like maybe he been doin' blow all night.
-And he just took hold my hand, kneeling down before me, and he start moaning, sounding like he a dyin' hound.
+And he just took hold my hand, kneeling down before me, and he start moanin', sounding like he a dyin' hound.
 And then after a bit, he get up and run out the door."

 "My baby, maybe I got him all wrong.
 It sound like he all crazy about you, and when I told you ignore him, it done drive him mad.
 And maybe I was just jealous.
 You know, ole folk like me, we done too easily forget about the passion of youth.